 Blackboard: New Semester Checklist

-If you haven't already, LOGIN to Blackboard to access your courses.
+Beginning May 8, you will access Blackboard at lms.gvsu.edu to access your courses.
 A shortcut to Blackboard is also on the GVSU homepage at gvsu.edu.
 You will be prompted to enter your GVSU network username/password to access Blackboard.
 Grand Valley also uses Duo as a way to further increase the security of our systems.
 The term for this is "multi-factor authentication", or MFA for short.
 This video explains how to request a Duo account and install it.

 Note: If the courses you have been assigned to teach are not showing up in your list of courses, please contact your departmental office coordinator to make sure that you are listed as the instructor of record in Banner.